KaiBi/IEEEStyleForBibtexbrowser/README.md

 *   The online sources of dissertations and theses (if available) are not given directly in the citation.
 Bibtexbrowser usually appends a link to the entries by itself.
+*   If a required field is missing in the bibtex source file it will be assumed as empty string and produce a weird output.

 Integration into Bibtexbrowser